The richest people in the world with net worths of over $100 billion

 Larry Ellison

 Larry Ellison is the chief technology officer and co-founder of Oracle.
-He commands a net worth of $110 billion (about RM462 billion).
+He commands a net worth of $110 billionm, making him one of the richest people in the world.
 A leader in Customer relationship Software, Oracle is amongst the most illustrious names in the technology space.
 In March 2018, Ellison founded Sensei, a wellness startup.
 In the same year, he was named to the board of Tesla.
 Unlike some of his more humble billionaire contemporaries, Ellison is known for his extravagant splurges.
 However, he does not ignore philanthropy.
 He has announced that he would give away 95% of his wealth through a private trust.

 Larry Page